FHS Abroad (HSBH5001)

 UNIT OF STUDY

 Cultural practices, disease patterns and healthcare systems are vastly different in different countries around the globe.
 This unit provides students with the opportunity to gain international experience in a health services setting in a developing country.
 Students will participate in a 4-6 week health or care placement with a community-based organisation in South or Southeast Asia.
-Countries where students can be placed include Vietnam, Cambodia, India and Nepal.
+Countries where students can be placed include Vietnam, Cambodia, India and The Philippines.
 As part of the unit, you will be expected to participate in local development programs, live within the community you are visiting, and document and reflect on key health and development issues facing local populations.
 The unit will require you to demonstrate project management skills, cultural sensitivity and an ability to adapt to new environments, a capacity for critical reflection and awareness of complex global health and development issues.

 Further unit of study information

 Full day briefing session, half day debriefing session

 Faculty/department permission required?